About the Friends of Stonehurst

 By supporting the Friends, you will help

-- Preserve and protect this National Historic Landmark property
+Preserve, protect and enhance this National Historic Landmark property with 134 acres of conservation land

-- Create a richer and more complete experience of the site by increasing the number of restored rooms and objects for public view
+Create a richer and more complete experience of the site by enhancing the grounds, woodlands, restored rooms and collections

 The Friends of Stonehurst and the City of Waltham share a mission for the property: